openoms/bitcoin-tutorials/Electrum_ColdCard_Trezor_Ledger_EPS.md

 Primary key fingerprint: 6694 D8DE 7BE8 EE56 31BE  D950 2BD5 824B 7F94 70E6
 ```

-Note gpg: Good signature on Line 4.
+Note gpg: Good signature on Line 3.
 All seems to be in order!
 Install Electrum
 To install Electrum bitcoin wallet, we first need to preform an installation of all prerequisites:

 > sudo apt-get install python3-setuptools python3-pyqt5 python3-pip

-And finally, install Electrum bitcoin wallet using the bellow command:
+Install Electrum using the command:

 >sudo pip3 install Electrum-3.3.2.tar.gz